Simple web application with template engine integration

 Let’s add one more request:

-This request returns a page with specific poll (if there is a poll with such id).
+This request returns a page with a poll which id was specified in the path.

-Pay attention to the provided path /poll/:id. : states that the following characters until the next / is a
+Pay attention to the provided path /poll/:id syntax. : states that the following characters until the next / are a

-new polls, voting, adding created polls to the pollDao and deleting them from the pollDao respectively:
+new polls, voting, adding created polls to the pollDao and deleting them from it respectively:

 Also, we defined main() method which will start our launcher: